robenkleene/parrot/README.md

 ![Parrot](Parrot.png)

-Parrot is a [Max for Live](https://www.ableton.com/en/live/max-for-live/) analyzer that overlays the spectral output of an instrument (e.g., a synthesizer) with a sample, with the goal of making it easier to synthesize sampled sounds by manipulating the synthesizer until the spectral outputs match.
+Parrot is a [Max for Live](https://www.ableton.com/en/live/max-for-live/) analyzer that overlays the spectral output of an instrument (for example, a synthesizer) and a sample, with the intention of making it easier to synthesize sampled sounds by manipulating the synthesizer until the spectral outputs match.

 For example, to synthesize a snare drum, you'd setup a snare sample in Parrot and adjust your synthesizer until its spectral output matches the sample.

 ## Details

-Parrot includes two Max for Live patches: Parrot and ParrotNote.
+Parrot includes two Max for Live patches: **Parrot** and **ParrotNote**.

 ### Parrot